Watershed Park Wildfire Prevention Project

 Please note that there will be temporary trail closures during this project to keep park users safe.

 The map below indicates the extent of trail closures.
-Trail closures will start the week of September 11, 2023.
+Trail closures will start in September 2024.
 There may be additional intermittent closures of brief duration.

 FireSmart Information